-Reber appeared at a panel discussion on “Evolving Application Delivery and Secure Software Supply Chain in the Age of AI.”
+Rubenstein appeared at a panel discussion on “Evolving Application Delivery and Secure Software Supply Chain in the Age of AI.”
 Speakers from other Federal agencies described aspects of their own modernization journeys, focusing on trends such as increased use of containerization with tools such as Kubernetes.
+The speakers included Alex Reber, operations manager for the Enterprise Application Division at the Department of Justice’s Executive Office for United States Attorneys (EOUSA).

 E.P.
-Mathew, deputy chief information officer at the Defense Intelligence Agency (DIA) – which provides intelligence for the secretary of defense, the Joint Chiefs of Staff, and combatant commands – said the agency has also zeroed in on bringing developers aboard.
+Mathew, deputy chief information officer at the Defense Intelligence Agency (DIA) – which provides intelligence for the secretary of defense, the Joint Chiefs of Staff, and combatant commands – said at the session that the agency has also zeroed in on bringing developers aboard.

 But he said officials have faced challenges recruiting younger people for DIA and the intelligence community generally, an issue he saw with his own son, who is a software engineer.
 “He just came out of college … and he said, ‘Dad, [the intelligence community] doesn’t have access to a phone, or my Apple Watch, or Instagram, or all these other things.
 I can’t compete.’”